nuuuwan/news_lk3_data/README.md

 *2025-09-14 16:18:00* · [`adaderanalk`](https://www.adaderana.lk/news/112491/presidents-fund-which-benefited-only-a-limited-group-has-now-become-a-public-fund-pm-harini) · `en`

-The President’s Fund, which previously benefited only a limited group, has now become a public fund, Prime Minister Dr. Harini Amarasuriya has stated.
+Under the present government, the President’s Fund, which had been turned into a privilege for a selected individual groups, is now being utilised 100% for the people, Prime Minister Dr. Harini Amarasuriya stated.

-While addressing an event in Kandy today, the Prime Minister said the year, a portion of the fund has been allocated for education, and the recognition of students who excelled at the G.C.E.
-Advanced Level examination is one of the unique initiatives carried out through it.

-She also noted that the main objective of education policies is to ensure quality education that nurtures a developed, humane, and responsible citizenry.

-Prime Minister Dr. Harini Amarasuriya made these remarks at the recognition and scholarship award ceremony for the G.C.E.
-(A/L) examination toppers of the 2023/2024 academic year, held at the Kandy District Secretariat today (14).

-◼️
+The Prime Minister made these remarks while attending the Central Province program held today (14) at the Kandy District Secretariat to recognize students who showcased outstanding achievements in the 2023 (2024) and 2024 G.C.E.
+Advanced Level Examinations, representing each subject stream from every district in the island followed by the decision taken by the President’s Fund.

+During the event, the Prime Minister presented certificates to the students who excelled in their respective subject streams.

+...

 [Data](articles/2f30b6c4.json)